FengYusheng/MyUtils/maya_script/BevelTool/DOC/whatsthis.md

     `polyCrease`

+    The crease values range between 0 and 7.
+7 indicates the component is fully creased.

 2. The Crease Set Editor.

 *You must select one method to use throughout your workflow, as the methods can't be used interchangeably on the same components.*

+### What's the meaning of a crease value?
+A crease value of 2 means that the base level and first level edges are fully creased, but finer level edges are not creased at all.

+The crease values are used by the smoothing algorithm.
+> polyCrease command reference

+A creaseSet is a special kind of set that contains the edges and vertices that share the same subdivision surface creasing value.
+A crease level is used with subdivision surfaces.
+The value is the maximum subd level that
+the edge or vertex is creased before it starts smoothing.
+> creaseSet node reference

+### Subdivision Surface.